sc-ventures/cloudbreak-documentation/docs/external-ldap.md

 6. Click **REGISTER**.

-7. The LDAP will now show up in the list of available authentication sources when creating a cluster under advanced **External Sources** > **Configure Authentication**.
+7. The LDAP will now show up on the list of available authentication sources when creating a cluster under advanced **External Sources** > **Configure Authentication**.
+It can be reused with multiple clusters.
+Just select it if you would like to use it for a given cluster.